The-Wishlist-Co/shopify-integration/docs/app-configuration-add-items-to-wishlist.md

 ## Collection page

 You can optionally inject an “Add to Wishlist” icon on your shop's collection pages.
-If enabled, each collections has the add to wishlist icon overlaid on each item's image.
+If enabled, each collections has the add to wishlist icon included along with each item's image.

 The following example illustrates: